 Most people have eaten cod at some point in their lives, but up until recently, it was usually Atlantic cod.
 However, because of many years of overfishing (think Gorton's fish sticks and McDonald's Filet-O-Fish), now only the Icelandic fishery remains in healthy condition for cod.
 But because the demand for cod—and its cousin the pollock fish—continues to grow, the North Pacific fisheries have ramped up the production of similar species.
-Today, nearly every fish stick, fast-food, or breaded fish you will find in the U.S. is either Pacific cod or Alaska pollock.
+Today, nearly every fish stick, fast-food, or breaded fish you will find in the United States is either Pacific cod or Alaska pollock.

 Both fisheries are in excellent shape, so these fish are both economical and sustainable choices for seafood lovers.
 Pacific cod and Alaskan pollock are white, low-fat, mild fish.
 They typically come as skinless fillets and are commonly sold frozen.
 Both have a coarse flake when cooked and their bones make excellent stock, but the difference is in their texture: Pacific cod is nearly identical to its Atlantic cousin, just slightly less firm; pollock fish, on the other hand, is soft.

 Cooking Pacific Cod Fish

 Pacific cod is an excellent substitute for any recipe that calls for Atlantic cod.
 It is what you will get in most restaurants these days when you order cod.
 Pacific cod is delicious baked, fried (especially batter-fried as in fish and chips), sautéed, steamed, and dried.
 Pacific cod is also good in fish soups and chowders as it will remain firm.
 Low-fat spice-rubbed cod is features paprika, cumin, coriander, and turmeric and is perfect for busy families.

 Cooking Alaskan Pollock Fish